AdguardTeam/CodeGuidelines/Go/Git.md

- #  AdGuard Go Team Git Guidelines
+ #  AdGuard Go Team Git guidelines

  *  <a href="#li-b085c724" id="li-b085c724" name="li-b085c724">§</a>
     Call your branches either `NNNN-fix-foo` (where `NNNN` is the ID of the GitHub / GitLab / Jira issue you worked on in this branch) or just `fix-foo` if there was no issue.
 Make sure to always spell the Jira IDs (but [not the suffix][low]) in uppercase letters to make sure it gets linked.

  *  <a href="#li-6ff49977" id="li-6ff49977" name="li-6ff49977">§</a>
     Do not put your text editors' temporary files into the project's `.gitignore` files.
 The more are added, the harder they become to maintain.
     Put them into your [global `.gitignore`][ignore] file instead.

     Only build, run, and test outputs should be placed into `.gitignore`,